 - 12.1.
 A risk assessment must be completed by the organisers of any activity specifically intended for children and which brings children onto College premises or into contact with College Members.
-Once completed, the risk assessment must be approved by a Safeguarding Officer before the activity is undertaken. - 12.2.
-It is expected that for visits by any organisations, including schools, involving under 18s, where members of staff are in attendance, the organisation will complete its own risk assessment and take its own child protection steps in accordance with Local Education Authority and/or Children's Safeguarding Board guidelines.
-This would include naming a Nominated Child Protection Lead for the duration of that visit. - 12.3.
+Once completed, the risk assessment must be approved by a Safequarding Officer before the activity is undertaken. - 12.2.
+It is expected that for visits by schools where members of staff of that school are in attendance, the school will complete its own risk assessment and take its own child protection steps in accordance with local education authority guidelines. - 12.3.
 An annual safeguarding risk assessment undertaken by the DSL will note any staff and/or students under the age of 18.